This is a rough draft paper describing the Mango objectives and tentative plans

 All proposals are subject to a 3 day voting period, and any Mango Token staker can vote for or against the proposal.
 If a majority, and at least 2% of the total Mango Token supply are cast for the proposal, it is queued in the Timelock, and can be implemented after 2 days.

-Begins early June 2021 and runs for a few weeks
+- Begins mid August 2021 and runs for a few weeks